haimbilia/BuyHub/readme.txt

     => 054183 - on admin order cancellation page roundoff error coming => 054242 - paystack gateway not supporting ZAR currency => 054262 - some issue with collection
+    => 054279 - warranty needs to be optional when product is digital

 Enhancements :